Master of Arts in Counseling, Clinical Mental Health Counseling

 Provide counseling services and treatment for multiple populations.
 Study theoretical and applied psychology to understand child and adult psychopathology and treatment.
 Delve into theories of personality, physiological behavior, and diversity.
 Extend your range of professional ethics, research and statistics, and counseling techniques.
 Your curriculum also includes a course in lifestyle and career development.

-To be eligible for the Master of Arts in Counseling, Mental Health Counseling Specialization, a student must successfully complete the following:
+To be eligible for the Master of Arts in Counseling, Clinical Mental Health Counseling Specialization, a student must successfully complete the following:

 - Program coursework of 61 credits